rjust/defects4j/README_DEVELOPER.md

 Randoop is downloaded from:
 https://github.com/randoop/randoop/releases/download

-It should be noted that the `init.sh` script currently gets Randoop version 4.2.5 which is about three years old.
-At some point we should upgrade to a newer version; the current version is 4.3.2.

 ### Setting up Gradle
 Gradle is downloaded from `HOST_URL`.
 As the reproducible bugs in the defect4j project repositories are several years old, we must use an older version of gradle